Cristo-Conklin/SpectrumZXynth/README.md

 ---

-For more information about SpectrumZXynth, including how to use it and contribute to its development, see the code.
+For more information about SpectrumZXynth, including how to use it and contribute to its development, see the sections below.